Modern office workspace showing the transition to AI-assisted software work

 Written from the transition, while living it

 Not selling hype.
-Honest field notes from inside the shift.
+Honest field notes from inside the shift in software development with AI.

 Hi, I'm Marcus Povey from Practical Alchemy.